basheim/beans-backend/scripts/python/blog/data/markdowns/aws-frustrations-1.md

 happen to make some ad revenue in the future I can think about having a budget to automate.
 At this point, I had wasted a few hours bashing my head into the wall and decided to call it a day.

-Continue on to part 2, where I will discuss ECS, IAM, and EC2.
+Continue on to part 2, where I will discuss ECS and EC2.